GesthosNetwork/JSONExpander/README.md

 # JSONExpander

-JSONExpander is a simple application for expanding and compacting JSON files.
+JSONExpander is a simple tool for expanding and compacting JSON files.

 - `expand.py`: Indents JSON to make it more readable.
 - `compact.py`: Removes indentation from JSON to make it more compact.